adamsalter/sitemap_generator/README.md

 ### Pinging Search Engines

-Using `rake sitemap:refresh` will notify major search engines to let them know that a new sitemap is available (Google, Bing, Ask, SitemapWriter).
+Using `rake sitemap:refresh` will notify major search engines to let them know that a new sitemap is available (Google, Bing, SitemapWriter).
 To generate new sitemaps without notifying search engines (for example when running in a local environment) use `rake sitemap:refresh:no_ping`.

 If you want to customize the hash of search engines you can access it at: